 Final Words

 The Fair Housing Act protects individuals from discrimination based on a person's protected classes.
 Violations of this law can be very costly for landlords.
-It’s important to understand how common violations of the Fair Housing Act can occur so that you, as the landlord, can properly comply and protect yourself.
+It’s important to understand how common violations of the Fair Housing Laws can occur so that you, as the landlord, can properly comply and protect yourself.

 You should also stay informed of landlord-tenant laws and regulations for breaking a lease early.
 If you need any help understanding these or managing your rental properties contact House In Order Property Management today!